WHAT IS A

 To truly understand what a tax nomad is, we need to go back to the origin of taxes, modern states, and the logic that shaped today’s system.

-Because only when you understand how the system was built, do you start to see why it’s beginning to break.
+Because only when you understand how the system was built, do you see why you now can (and should) reclaim your tax freedom.

-For most of human history, humans were nomadic.
+For most of our history, humans were nomadic.

 We constantly moved in search of food, hunting, and safer territories.